 Once you obtain your BFS proposal, you will receive login information to get access to our patient platform.
 This will be where you can arrange the following things:

-- Electrocardiogram— Only when you are older than 45 and have general anesthesia or local with deep sedation.
+- Electrocardiogram — Only when you are older than 60 and have general anesthesia or local with deep sedation.
 Please upload the report to the patient platform at least one month before the operation so we can prepare and make the necessary judgments.

 These exams are NOT included in the price, with exception of the CT-scan for an Adam’s apple reduction.
 All these tests need to be arranged by you in your home country.
 Your general practitioner could help you with this.
 The results should be updated to your account on our platform.
-Bloodtest and ECG can be no older than 3 months.
+A bloodtest and ECG cannot be older than 3 months.
 They are very important as the anesthesiologist will not give general anesthesia without it.

 Planning your stay in Belgium

-- Duration and typical stay—You will receive a planning document with all your appointments in Antwerp 5-7 days after receipt of your booking deposit.
+- Duration and typical stay — You will receive a planning document with all your appointments in Antwerp 5-7 days after receipt of your booking payment.

-During your preoperative body feminization consultation, we will ask you to sign an informed consent for the operation.
+During your preoperative body feminization consultation, we will ask you to sign the informed consent from Dr. Maarten Doornaert for the operation.
 If you wish you can already take a look at it so there are no surprises.

-We will provide you with these postoperative instructions on paper in the clinic.
+We will provide you with these postoperative instructions.